TransportScotland/payment-card-spend-data-processing/notes.md

     create databse sgov;
     grant create, drop, select, insert, execute, alter, index on sgov.* to 'temp_user'@'localhost';

-Power BI is being annoying, need to duplicate tables (New Table, newT = 'originalT')
+Power BI is being annoying, need to duplicate tables (New Table; newT = 'originalT')

 # Notes on stream processsing and concurrency:
 What needs to be processed in a batch stream straight into a database: